-In presentations Eliza draws on her experience in the most demanding of environments to stress the need for leaders in any walk of life to engage in frank dialogue and invite criticism: “Do not try to be something you’re not, take responsibility for your team and remember that praising people takes seconds and can make an enormous difference.
+In presentations Eliza covers lessons in leadership from throughout her career, drawing on her experience in the most demanding of environments to stress the need for leaders in any walk of life to engage in frank dialogue and invite criticism: “Do not try to be something you’re not; take responsibility for your team and remember that praising people takes seconds and can make an enormous difference.
 And don’t forget that humour can be found even in the most awful situations.”

-Eliza Manningham-Buller is an active cross-bench Peer and the Chair of the Wellcome Trust, the world’s second largest non-governmental provider (behind the Gates Foundation) of funds for scientific research.
-She was also chosen to deliver the prestigious BBC Reith Lectures and her analysis of the theme Securing Freedom formed the basis of her book of the same title.
+Eliza Manningham-Buller is a cross-bench Peer who currently serves on the Lords Select Committee on Science and Technology.
+Eliza is a President of the respected foreign policy think-tank Chatham House, and was chosen to deliver the prestigious BBC Reith Lectures.
+Her analysis of the theme Securing Freedom also formed the basis of her book of the same title.

 Leadership isn't just something Eliza talks about; it's there in everything she does.
 She handles questions brilliantly, her tone is steady and considered, and she holds the room in a way that only someone who’s used to being listened to can.
 In fact the former MI5 boss is disarmingly approachable, witty and warm (and not at all scary).
 JLA Agent Nicola Jones